kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

 - Users of the enapsulated protocol would experience a degraded user experience if forced to route at a lower layer.
 - The encapsulated protocol has a significant user base, particularly in the Kubernetes community.

-gRPC meets all of these criteria, so the decision was made to include `GRPCRoute`in the Gateway API.
+gRPC meets all of these criteria, so the decision was made to include `GRPCRoute`in Gateway API.

 ### Cross Serving